flynow10/FMPlayer/README.md

 - Audio Conversion: **[AWS Lambda](https://aws.amazon.com/lambda/)**
 - Realtime Updates: **[Ably](https://ably.com/)**

+The main feature of this project is the ability to write functional logic for how your music is played.
+The basic grammar for said logic is documented [here](grammar-planning.md).

 Please see the [getting started](getting-started.md) page for how to setup this project

 ## How to Contribute